vuducle/pawsitiv/README.md

 Pawsitiv is a platform dedicated to helping stray cats find safe homes and caring owners.

+## Prerequiresties

+- Docker Desktop (MacOS or Windows)
+- WSL (Windows Subsystem for Linux)
+- Node.js and NPM

 ## Features

 - Create and share profiles of stray cats